Pug

 • Colors: Fawn, black, apricot, silver

 Pugs have a compact body, big round eyes, and a signature curled tail.
 Their expressive face and snorting sounds make them especially endearing.
+Like the Bulldog, Pugs are a brachycephalic breed with a sturdy build and a lovable, wrinkled appearance.

 🧠 Temperament and Personality

 Pugs are charming, sociable, and playful.
 They are known as “shadows” because they love to be near their humans at all times.
 They get along well with children, other pets, and strangers.
+Their even-tempered nature makes them a wonderful choice for families, much like the Beagle, another breed prized for its friendly and curious disposition.

 • Great family dog